Jake and his mom

 April is National Donate Life Month, and I am here today because I received a second chance at life.
 I’m the very fortunate recipient of another person’s heart.
 When I type or say it out loud, it still seems so surreal and so long ago.
 But it was only a little more than 8 years ago that congenital heart disease rapidly deteriorated my heart and I was told I needed a transplant.

-Since my successful transplant, I have witnessed many of my son’s major milestones and in a few months, I will …Continue reading →
+Since my successful transplant, I have witnessed many of my son’s major milestones and in a few months, I will …Click here to continue reading

 Are you looking for that extra special present to give someone?